Fgazzelloni/tutorials/README.md

 **Simina Boca** is a Biostatistician in Early Biometrics & Statistical Innovation, Data Science & Artificial Intelligence, R & D, AstraZeneca.
 Her interests include exploratory data analysis and data visualization, high-dimensional analysis, and data integration.

 **Federica Gazzelloni** is a Statistician and an Actuary with interest in Advanced Statistical Methods for data modeling, in public health.
-She a collaborator of the IHME for the GBD studies.
+She is a collaborator of the IHME for the GBD studies.
 Her volunteering activity with the R4DS community involves practicing using R for teaching and making data visualizations.

 ## The broad topic it covers